markostanimirovic/ngrx-signal-store-playground/README.md

 For example, we can define `withCallState` feature in the following way:

-> There can also be a helper function (`createSignalStoreFeature`) to create custom features.
+> There can also be a helper function (`signalStoreFeature`) to create custom features.

 ```ts
 import { signal, computed } from '@angular/core';